dsiefert/day-planner/README.md

 The tasks in the schedule will each be performed on startup and then thereafter according to their stated intervals.

 I'm not doing a whole damn ton to protect you from tasks that throw errors, but there is a begin/rescue/end up in there at some point.
 I definitely am not protecting you from a process that just won't end or anything like that.
-Remember that your interval is really the minimum possible time between instances of the task being performed, as it does not spawn a new thread for that purpose.
+Remember that your interval is really the minimum possible time between instances of the task being performed, as it does not spawn a new thread for each task.
+(That seemed to cause problems with Heroku.)

-By default, DayPlanner checks for tasks to be performed once per minute.
-You have the power to change this:

-    DayPlanner.interval = 5.seconds

-Or, like

-    DayPlanner.interval = 5

-Note that if you try to schedule a task with an interval shorter than DayPlanner's interval, it'll complain and fail.
-If you shorten DayPlanner's interval to less than that of one of its tasks, it'll complain but not fail.
-The task obviously will only run at scheduler thread's intervals.
-Use your best judgment.

-Specify your preferred interval (and whatever other goodies may be waiting in the pipeline) in config/day_planner_tasks.rb.
-Note that you probably won't manage to precede that first minute-long wait.
-I may default to a shorter value in the future.
-I dunno.
-Don't pressure me.

 ### Other options